-The river level at which pumps are enabled at Clifton FPS is defined as the activation level.
+The river level at which pumps are enabled at Roland FPS is defined as the activation level.
 At this river level, the FPS is confirmed ready for operation.

-The activation level is unique for each FPS including Clifton.
+The activation level is unique for each FPS including Roland.
 A key criteria in establishing the activation level is the elevation of the lowest basement in the drainage district likely to flood.
 This basement elevation, less two feet, is called the maximum activation level.
 This maximum activation level is the highest acceptable river level to which the system gravity drainage is effective.
 The actual activation level for a particular FPS is therefore set lower than the maximum activation level.
-Clifton activation level information can be found in Section 3.0 - Key Operating Parameters.
+Roland activation level information can be found in Section 3.0 - Key Operating Parameters.

 With the FPS activated, the water level in the combined sewer will initiate start-up of the flood pumps.
 As the combined sewer system level is drawn down below the level of the river, a flap gate prevents river water from entering the sewer system.
-The combined sewer system flow is then pumped up into the FPS discharge box, overflows the discharge box concrete weir and flows out through the outfall.
-This station has a separate flood discharge outfall.
+The excess combined sewer system flow is then pumped up into the FPS discharge box, overflows the discharge box concrete weir and flows out through the outfall.
+The Roland FPS discharge flows into the combined sewer outfall.

-Once excess flow into the FPS wetwell decreases and the wetwell water level drops, the pumps automatically stop so that the pumping rate matches the excess inflow.
-Once flow decreases to within normal operating conditions, the weir once again prevents flow from entering the FPS and the SPS then pumps all flow to the interceptor system.
+Once excess flow into the FPS wetwell decreases and the wetwell water level drops, flood pumps successively and automatically stop so that the pumping rate matches the excess inflow.
+Once flow decreases to within normal operating conditions, the weir once again prevents flow from entering the FPS and is directed to the interceptor system.
 Once the threat of flooding has passed, and the river water level drops below station activation level, WWD crews deactivate the station.

-The original drawings for the Clifton Station were developed by the City of Winnipeg and the elevations shown on the drawings are in imperial units and referenced to James Avenue (727.57ft Geodetic).
+The original drawings for the Roland Station were developed by the City of Winnipeg and the elevations shown on the drawings are in imperial units and referenced to James Avenue (727.57ft Geodetic).
 Thus a dimension shown on the drawings as +2.5 feet would correspond to a geodetic elevation of 729.97 ft (727.57ft. + 2.5ft. = 729.97 Geodetic, Actual).
 All measurements listed within this report are based on metric geodetic elevations.
 Further measurement references are available in the City of Winnipeg Flood Activity/Emergency Manual also called the Flood Manual.